etsy/opsweekly/README.md

 	* Free notes field to allow documentation of actions taken to refer back to later
 	* Bulk classification for time saving
 * **Sleep Tracking**: If your engineers have popular life tracking devices such as Fitbit or Jawbone UP, they integrate with Opsweekly to provide even more insight into the effect on call is having on their lives.
-	* Mean time to sleep and sleep time lost to notifications are calculated.
+	* Mean time to sleep (MTTS) and sleep time lost to notifications are calculated.
 	* Easy to configure but gives valuable data that could lead to questions like "can this alert wait until morning as it keeps waking up our engineers?"
 * **In depth reporting**: As you start to build up data, Opsweekly starts to generate reports and graphs illustrating your on call rotations.
 	* Examples include: action taken vs no action taken on alerts, what alerts wake people up the most, mean time to sleep, top notifying hosts/services, average alert volume per day, and how on call has improved (or not) over the last year